nthusi/forty-jekyll-theme/landing.md

 		<header class="major">
 			<h2>Dr. Muinde Nthusi</h2>
 		</header>
 		<p>I was born and raised in Nairobi.
 And had the privilege of growing up with a personal computer from the age of 3.
 My exposure to computers, and gaming consoles at a young age imbued me with a confidence, calmness, and comfort behind these blue screens.
 My exposure to science, to medicine, to leadership, and to people sensitized me to the challenge of the world.
-I am on an ambitious, maybe even foolhardy, path to coalesce my boyhood obsession with my youthful idealism of developing novel therapies through computaional discovery for my fellow Africans, and humanity as a whole as a physician scientist.</p>
+I am on an ambitious, maybe even foolhardy, path to coalesce my boyhood obsession with my youthful idealism of developing novel therapies through computational discovery for my fellow Africans, and humanity as a whole.</p>
 		<ul class="actions">
 			<li><a href="https://github.com/nthusi" class="button next">Get Started</a></li>
 		</ul>